Prepared communities

 Our response

 Investing in disaster risk reduction saves lives and money.
 It yields economic, social, and environmental benefits.
-Local communities are uniquely positioned to identify immediate needs, implement emergency response programmes, and contribute to local decision making for future events.
+Local communities are uniquely positioned to identify immediate needs, implement emergency response programmes, and participate in decision-making to better prepare for future events.

 One in 23 people on the planet needs humanitarian assistance